uvalib-components/uvalib-catalog/README.md

 `wct -p` will keep the browsers alive after test runs (refresh to re-run).

 `wct test/some-file.html` will test only the files you specify.

+## Yeoman support

+If you'd like to use Yeoman to scaffold your element that's possible.
+The official [`generator-polymer`](https://github.com/yeoman/generator-polymer) generator has a [`seed`](https://github.com/yeoman/generator-polymer#seed) subgenerator.